Why do Nodinite use port 8000?

 TCP Ports between Monitoring Service and Web API

-Nodinite shows the state of the Monitoring service for Users within the Web Client.
-The Web Client asks the Web API which in turn queries the Monitoring Service.
-The Monitoring Service uses the Web API to provide all its features.
+Nodinite displays the state of the Monitoring Service for Users in the Web Client.
+The Web Client queries the Web API, which in turn communicates with the Monitoring Service.
+The Monitoring Service uses the Web API for all features.

 Web API Monitoring Service